Methamphetamine Crimes in Phoenix

 Arizona has been one of the hardest hit states by the methamphetamine epidemic sweeping across the nation.
 Our close proximity to Mexico, which is a major producer of this dangerous drug, has resulted in Arizona lawmakers taking severe measures to combat the trafficking and use of methamphetamine (or meth) by citizens of the state.

 A.R.S.
 13-3401 (xvii) classifies meth as a “dangerous drug.”
 Because of this classification, being caught in possession of meth whether for personal use or sale is at minimum a class 4 felony.
 If you find yourself arrested for meth possession, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 Penalties for Meth Crimes

 Under A.R.S.
-13-3407, it is illegal to knowingly possess, use, acquire, sell, manufacture, or transport meth in Arizona.
-If you are a first time offender who is caught in possession of meth in Arizona for your own personal use, you will be facing:
+13-3407, it is illegal to knowingly possess, use, acquire, sell, manufacture, or transport meth in Phoenix.
+If you are a first time offender who is caught in possession of meth in Phoenix for your own personal use, you will be facing:

 - A class 4 felony charge for any amount up to 9 grams, which is the threshold amount main drug overview.
 This includes facing a sentence of between 1.5 and 3.75 years in prison.